InjectionSoftwareDevelopment/InjectionBlog/_posts/2019-8-17-Bad-Salt-(Adversarial-DevOps).md

 - salt-minion
 - salt-master

 A final key thing to discuss on the defensive side is detecting multiple minions.
-If you are an organization that is actually using SaltStack in their environment, and attacker can see that once they've compromised a system with a Minion on it.
+If you are an organization that is actually using SaltStack in their environment, an attacker can see that once they've compromised a system with a Minion on it.
 From there they can actually leverage your existing Minion installation to deploy a second Minion service to call back to their Master.
 This lets them evade all the other initial detections and forensic evidence, but they aren't home free yet!

 To detect a second minion installation look for the following artifacts: